 - Scientists and their lives

-The best part of Science 5 for our family, was how it developed my daughter’s to love nature, and desire to help protect it.
+The best part of Science 5 for our family, was how it developed my daughter’s to love nature, and desire to protect it.

-Oak Meadow Math 5 is similar to Saxon Math and uses the same spiral learning approach.
+Oak Meadow Math 5 is similar to Saxon Math and also uses the spiral learning approach.
 It offers plenty of practice, with each lesson building on the next.
 However, unlike Saxon, the amount of practice problems are a little less, and not so overwhelming.

 Math 5 covers the following skills: